 - Highlight your skills: When you talk about your future at Red Lobster, be sure to highlight the skills and experiences that make you a good fit for the company.

-- Show your enthusiasm: Red Lobster is a company with a lot of potential, so be sure to express your excitement about the future of the company and your role in it.
+- Show your enthusiasm: Red Lobster is a company with a lot of potentials, so be sure to express your excitement about the future of the company and your role in it.

 - Ask questions: Asking questions shows that you’re truly interested in the company and your future within it.